tlevine/vlermv/docs/archive.rst

 what new articles have been added.
 I'm going to do lots of stuff based on the RSS feed that I download, so I want to save it for future reference.

-That is what :py:func:`vlermv.transformers.archive` is for.
+That is what :py:class:`vlermv.transformers.archive` is for.

-.. py:func:`vlermv.transformers.archive`
+.. py:class:`vlermv.transformers.archive`

 How to think about it